 - Contributes to lipid regulation in the skin

 - Maintains pH levels in the skin

 - Strengthens skin barriers and traps moisture

-How to Take An Oatmeal Bath
+How To Take An Oatmeal Bath

 Fill up a tub with luke-warm water.
 Add a good amount of oatmeal to the water.
 Soak in the mixture for at least 10 minutes.
 An oatmeal bath can be taken three times a day for effective and faster results.

-Tips to Prevent Dry Skin
+6. How To Prevent Dry Skin

 Spending too much time in the hot shower removes essential oils and water from your skin.
 Take a bath with luke-warm water and avoid staying in for too long.
 Apply moisturizer within a few minutes of drying yourself up.

 Rough fabrics can irritate your skin.
 If you have dry skin, consider wearing finely woven cotton or silk clothes.
 Loose clothing is always a better option for those who have dry skin.
-(14) Tight clothes can rub against your skin and cause irritation, itchiness and rashes.
+(14) Tight clothes can rub against your skin to cause irritation, itchiness and rashes.